prestonharberts/bib/Bible/isa63.md

 > Because of his compassion and great faithfulness.
 ###### 8
 > He said, “Certainly they will be my people,
->  “ Children who are not disloyal.”
+> “Children who are not disloyal.”
 > He became their deliverer.
 ###### 9
 > Through all that they suffered, he suffered too.